AgileVentures/av-static-website/source/blog_articles/2017-10-04-av-ecosystem-review-slack-service-cucumber-regressions.html.markdown

   end
 ```

 There's no mention of doubles in the SlackRubyClient github issues, but there is mention of some [thread leak issue](https://github.com/slack-ruby/slack-ruby-client/issues/104) that was fixed, but also mentions that the SlackRubyClient has a logger ...
-I try setting that to nil in our Rails initializer, to no avail, so I go ahead and open an issue on the SlackRubyClient repo:
+I try setting that to nil, in our Rails initializer, to no avail, so I go ahead and open an issue on the SlackRubyClient repo:

 https://github.com/slack-ruby/slack-ruby-client/issues/174